In this article:

 What is a Mortgage Pre-Approval?

 A pre-approval is generally a written statement from a lender stating the lender’s preliminary determination that a borrower would qualify for a particular loan amount under that lender’s guidelines.
 The determination and loan amount are based on income and credit information.
 Most pre-approval letters are good for 60 to 90 days.

-Mortgage pre-approval on Zillow is a tool you can use to connect with a lender who will conduct a preliminary review to determine your loan qualifications based on their guidelines.
-Steps are as follows:
+Zillow has a tool you can use to find a local lender in minutes who can help you get pre-approved.
+The lender will conduct a preliminary review to determine your loan qualifications based on their guidelines.

 Does Pre-Approval Guarantee a Loan?

 No. Even if you receive a pre-approval letter from a lender you connected with on Zillow, you may not get a loan from a lender and you are not guaranteed a specific rate or loan term.
 Regardless of pre-approval, a lender may require additional income and asset verification, as well as the satisfaction of other conditions, before extending you a loan.
 Pre-approval letters are subject to modification or cancellation if your financial situation or other conditions change.
 A pre-approval letter is not an offer to lend, a commitment to make a loan, or a guarantee of specific rates or terms.
 This online questionnaire is not an application for credit.
 Also, having a pre-approval letter does not guarantee that an offer you make on a home will be accepted by a seller.